MikeIbberson/mongodb-connector/README.md

 # mongodb-connector
-Simple MongoDB connector for Apollo Server using Facebook's DataLoader

 __NOTE:__ This module does not introduce application-level caching.
-It leverages DataLoader's memoization cache to reduce MongoDB loads.
+It leverages DataLoader's memoization cache to reduce MongoDB loads only.
+Please fork this project if you wish to integrate such functionality or open an "enhancement" issue for me to review.

 ## Loader Export
 |Method|Parameters|Response|Cached/Batched|